MicrosoftDocs/azure-devops-docs/docs/git/share-your-code-in-git-eclipse.md

 ## Use Team Explorer Everywhere

-[Team Explorer Everywhere](https://www.visualstudio.com/en-us/products/team-explorer-everywhere-vs.aspx) is an [open-source](https://github.com/Microsoft/team-explorer-everywhere) Eclipse plug-in to connect Eclipse to Team Services or Team Foundation Server.
+[Team Explorer Everywhere](https://www.visualstudio.com/en-us/products/team-explorer-everywhere-vs.aspx) is an [open-source](https://github.com/Microsoft/team-explorer-everywhere) Eclipse plug-in to connect Eclipse to VSTS or Team Foundation Server.
 If you're working with VSTS/TFS and Eclipse, use this plugin to connect to your repos, builds, and work items.

 0. [Install the Team Explorer Everywhere plug-in](http://java.visualstudio.com/docs/tools/eclipse#_install-the-tee-plugin-for-eclipse).